HIV and Opportunistic Infections, Coinfections, and Conditions

 What is the treatment for kidney disease?

 - There are two types of dialysis.
-In hemodialysis, a machine filters harmful waste and extra water out of the blood.
-In peritoneal dialysis, the lining of the abdomen acts as the filter.
+Like the kidneys, both types filter harmful waste and extra water out of the blood.
+In hemodialysis, a machine outside of the body is used to filter the blood.
+In peritoneal dialysis, the lining of the abdomen filters the blood inside the body.

 I am living with HIV.
 How can I reduce my risk of kidney disease?